tagyoureit/nodejs-poolController/README.md

 To do anything with this app, you need a client to connect to it.
 A client can be a web application or Home Automation system.

 ### Web Clients
-1. nodejs-poolControl.dashPanel [URL HERE](url).
+1. [nodejs-poolControl.dashPanel](https://github.com/rstrouse/nodejs-poolControl.dashPanel).
 This is built primarily around the IntelliCenter but will work with *Touch.
 1. [nodejs-poolController-webClient](http://github.com/tagyoureit/nodejs-poolContreller-webClient).
 Built primarily around EasyTouch/IntelliTouch but will work with other systems.

 ### Home Automation Integrations